AaronOrtega1/Uber_Data_Analytics_2024/README.md

 ```

 2. **Create a .env file in the root of the folder with the next information**

 ```env
 POSTGRES_DB=uber_db
 POSTGRES_USER=uber_user
 POSTGRES_PASSWORD=uber_passwordd
 ```

-3. **Start PostgreSQL with Docker**
+3. **Start PostgreSQL and ETL job with Docker**

 ```bash
 docker compose up -d
 ```

-3. **The `docker-compose.yml` file automatically creates the Database.**
+4. **The `docker-compose.yml` file automatically creates the Database.**
-4. **Then a Python script runs that preprocess the data and loads it into a staging bookings table.**
+5. **Then a Python script runs that preprocess the data and loads it into a `staging_bookings` table.**
-5. **Then the Python script uses the data loaded into the staging table to create a star schema to have simpler queries and simplified Business Reporting logic.**
+6. **Then the Python script uses the data loaded into the staging table to create a star schema to have simpler queries and simplified Business Reporting logic.**
-5. **To create a dashboard of your own, you have to connect the PostgreSQL DB to Power BI desktop also using the information in the `docker-compose.yml` file.**
+7. **To create a dashboard of your own, you have to connect the PostgreSQL DB to Power BI desktop also using the information in the `.env` file.**

 ---

 ##

+## 👤 Author

+- [Francisco Aarón Ortega Anguiano](https://www.linkedin.com/in/francisco-aar%C3%B3n-ortega-anguiano-63109022a/) – Computer Systems Engineering Student